pontuselmrin/pontuselmrin.github.io/_posts/2025-02-18-Visualizing_Matrix_Multiplication.md

 tags:
   - math
 ---
-In linear algebra, the ability to move between different perspectives on the same topic is usually very useful.
+In linear algebra, the ability to move between different perspectives on the same topic is typically very useful.
 A classic example of this is the long list of equivalent statements regarding matrix invertibility ([Wiki](https://en.wikipedia.org/wiki/Invertible_matrix)).

 As such, I was happy to come across [Eli Bendersky's excellent article](https://eli.thegreenplace.net/2015/visualizing-matrix-multiplication-as-a-linear-combination/) on different ways to visualize matrix multiplication.
 Inspired by his post, I wanted to highlight yet another way of looking at it: